hmatejx/vstr/README.md

 ## Safety / Notes

 - The tool **does not write to disk**.
 It only pokes VGA/CT65550 registers.
-- Always exit with `q` so original registers are restored.
+- Always exit with `q` so original register values are restored.
 - On some BIOSes, unsupported modes (like 0x100/0x103) may not work — that’s normal.